-Biden’s top diplomat tries to sell European allies on end of war in Afghanistan
+NATO backs Biden’s plan to withdraw from Afghanistan

 Blinken on Wednesday assured foreign partners that there would be no such surprises in the Biden era.

-“I am here to work closely with our allies, with the [NATO] secretary general, on the principle that we have established from the start, ‘In together, adapt together and out together,’ ” Blinken said.
+“I am here to work closely with our allies, with the [NATO] secretary general, on the principle that we have established from the start, ‘In together, adapt together and out together,’ ” Blinken said before an earlier meeting with Stoltenberg.

-He is joined in Brussels by Defense Secretary Lloyd Austin, who is meeting with NATO counterparts on Biden’s plan to begin a U.S. troop withdrawal by May 1 and complete it by Sept.
+Blinken was joined in Brussels by Defense Secretary Lloyd Austin, who is also meeting with NATO counterparts on the plan to begin a U.S. troop withdrawal and complete it by Sept.
 11.

-Biden is scheduled to deliver remarks about the U.S. withdrawal plan on Wednesday.
+In a closed-door meeting among all 30 NATO members, Austin set the tone for the discussion with a strong endorsement of the withdrawal, said a European official familiar with the matter who spoke on the condition of anonymity to discuss alliance deliberations.
+Austin referenced his military service and intimate knowledge of the sacrifices made in the conflict, but underscored that the time to leave the country was upon us, the official said.

+Following Austin’s remarks, the official said, those in the room who spoke for their countries broadly supported the withdrawal plan, with the exception of some grumbling from the representatives of the Czech Republic and Belgium, who spoke about the speed of Biden’s decision and the investments European countries had made in the conflict.

-Already, German and British officials have indicated that they will follow the United States with their departure from Afghanistan.
+British and German officials have indicated that they will accompany the United States with their own departure from Afghanistan.
 For some countries, however, the exit is more difficult to swallow.

 “We have had dozens of soldiers die there,” said one Western European official who spoke on the condition of anonymity to discuss his reaction to the U.S. plan.
 The diplomat noted, however, that the terrorism threat from Afghanistan has been significantly reduced, which was always the main objective.